 Core Data Framework

-Introduced in iOS 3.0, the Core Data framework (
+The Core Data framework (

-CoreData.framework) is a technology for managing the data model of a Model-View-Controller application.
-Core Data is intended for use in applications in which the data model is already highly structured.
+CoreData.framework) is a technology for managing the data model of a Model-View-Controller app.
+Core Data is intended for use in apps in which the data model is already highly structured.
 Instead of defining data structures programmatically, you use the graphical tools in Xcode to build a schema representing your data model.
 At runtime, instances of your data-model entities are created, managed, and made available through the Core Data framework.

 Storage of object data in a SQLite database for optimal performance